Skip to main content

 Argentina Beyond Buenos Aires

 If Gioia is part of a wider Argentina itinerary, the country's dining scene extends well beyond the capital.
-Azafrán in Mendoza is worth considering for wine-region dining, while Cavas Wine Lodge in Alto Agrelo pairs well with a Mendoza wine visit.
+Azafrán in Mendoza works for wine-region dining, while Cavas Wine Lodge in Alto Agrelo pairs well with a Mendoza wine visit.
 For more remote experiences, EOLO in El Calafate and Awasi Iguazu in Puerto Iguazu represent the quality end of destination dining in Patagonia and the north.
 La Bamba de Areco and El Colibri in Santa Catalina are worth adding if the itinerary includes the Pampas.
 See our Buenos Aires experiences guide and our Buenos Aires wineries guide for broader planning resources.

 Practical Details